-Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group This section of the document contains forward looking statements regarding the strategy of the Board of Directors of Falcon (the " Board ") and the countries it believes support the exploitation of unconventional oil and gas.
+Page No. Forward looking statements Assumptions Risk factors 6 Overview of the business and overall performance - About the Group This section of the document contains forward looking statements regarding the strategy of the Board of Directors of Falcon (the "Board") and the countries it believes support the exploitation of unconventional oil and gas.
 The countries the Group operates support the exploitation of unconventional oil and gas.
 These countries may change their regulatory environment adversely impacting the exploitation of unconventional oil and gas resources.
 7 Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "the Beetaloo Basin is a relatively underexplored onshore exploration basin.
 The area is also remote and sparsely populated the Board believes the Beetaloo Basin has shale oil and shale gas potential."
 The Beetaloo Basin is relatively under-explored and has shale oil and shale gas commercial potential.
 As the Beetaloo Basin is relatively under-explored it may not have shale oil and shale gas commercial potential.
-7-8 Beetaloo basin, Northern Territory, Australia - Transformational Farm out of Beetaloo unconventional acreage This section of the document from contains forward- looking statements pertaining to the work programme, expectations and bringing the project toward commerciality.
+7-8 Beetaloo basin, Northern Territory, Australia -Transformational Farm out of Beetaloo unconventional acreage This section of the document from contains forward-looking statements pertaining to the work programme, expectations and bringing the project toward commerciality.
 The work programme will continue, and the project will be brought towards commerciality.
 The risks are (1) Origin determines not to continue with the work programme and /or (2) the project is not brought to commerciality.
-8-9 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity This section details results of drilling to date and Origin Energy Limited's ("Origin") notification of discovery and an initial report on discovery ("Notification of Discovery") submission to the Department of Primary Industry and Resources of the Northern Territory ("DPIR") on the Amungee NW-1H well and the contingent gas resource estimate they prepared.
+8-11 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity This section details results of drilling to date and Origin Energy Limited's ("Origin") notification of discovery and an initial report on discovery ("Notification of Discovery") submission to the Department of Primary Industry and Resources of the Northern Territory ("DPIR") on the Amungee NW-1H well and the contingent gas resource estimate they prepared.
 A discovery has been made and a material gas resource announced, the Beetaloo Basin will continue to be explored.
 Despite the Notification of Discovery and the announcement of a material gas resource, commerciality may not be reached.
-9-14 Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document contains forward looking statements relating to the Group's activities and drilling results to date in the Beetaloo basin.
-The Group has assumed that the nine well programme will continue as planned.
-The risks are (1) Origin determines not to continue with the work programme and /or (2) the project is not brought to commerciality.
-10 Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document from "Key Details of the Discovery Evaluation Report royalties over the permits" includes details of what was submitted to the Northern Territory Government which indicated an original gas in place (" OGIP ") of 496 trillion cubic feet (" TCF ") over 16,145km 2 .
-The section also includes Origin's gross contingent resource estimate of 6.6TCF over 1,968km 2 .
+10 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity This section of the document from "Key Details of the Discovery Evaluation Report royalties over the permits" includes details of what was submitted to the Northern Territory Government which indicated an original gas in place ("OGIP") of 496 trillion cubic feet ("TCF") over 16,145km2.
+The section also includes Origin's gross contingent resource estimate of 6.6TCF over 1,968km2.
 The OGIP and contingent gas resource calculated are the best estimates based on the drilling results to date and other data (including seismic) available.
 The OGIP and contingent gas resource are only estimates and the project may not be brought to commerciality.
+11 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity - Further information relating to disclosure of resources This section of the document which includes the table beginning with "Well Nameto demonstrate that the project is technically feasible, and a development plan has been generated, economics can be run to determine commerciality of production." contains forward looking statements.
+Resumption of work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
+The risks are (1) there may be undue delay by the government in implementing the recommendations from the inquiry which would adversely impact the work programme and /or (2) the project is not brought to commerciality.